Yankees vs. Dodgers Player Props Betting Odds

 Torres Stats

-- Torres takes an 11-game streak with at least one hit into this contest.
-During his last 10 outings he is batting .326 with three home runs, a walk and four RBI.
+- Torres brings a 12-game streak with at least one hit into this contest.
+In his last 10 outings he is batting .326 with two home runs, a walk and three RBI.

 Torres Recent Games